awe-struck/Housing_Data/Occupied_versus_Unoccupied_Units/README.md

 ## Hypothesis Test: Is there a difference in Market Value for Occupied vs Not Occupied Units?

-Hypothesis testing was done
-The hypothesis tests revealed that 2005 and 2011 years had a statistically significant result. across the occupied and unoccupied units.
-Theese two years had a t-stat of 2.04 and 6.40 and in a compated to the 2 tailed t*, they both fall in the rejection regions.
-2005  -1.960049374 and +1.960049374, 2011 -1.959991878 and +1.959991878
+Hypothesis testing was done against the Null Hypothesis that there is no difference in Market Value for Occupied vs Not Occupied Units.
+The hypothesis tests revealed that 2005 and 2011 years had a statistically significant result.
+They had a t-stat of 2.04 and 6.40 with t* being +/-1.960049374 and +/-1.959991878 respectively.
+Since t-stat > t*, they both fell in the rejection region when compared to their 2-tailed t* scores.
 Thus, we reject null where there is no difference in market values for occupied vs not occupied.
+From this result, there is a difference in Market Values in the years 2005 and 2011.

 ![image](https://user-images.githubusercontent.com/115379520/202617125-52505851-85d2-4cc0-821e-8519f86e0097.png)